Umbrella Company in Papua New Guinea

 Salaries and wage earners are not required to submit tax returns as tax withheld by the employer is a final tax.
 If you have income from other sources or deductions that you would like to claim, you may file a tax return.
 The process for filing tax returns in Papua New Guinea involves:

-Step 1: Apply for a Tax Identification Number (TIN) by completing Form TIN2.
+Step 1: Apply for a Tax Identification Number (TIN) by completing Form TIN2(link is external).
 You will be required to fill in your residency details, personal details and also one form of identification (either Passport, ID card, Driver’s License or Birth Certificate).

 - Your TIN